a3mc/Casper-Metrics/README.md

 Please follow the best practices, follow the code structure and make sure that your suggestion is really valuable for the project and well-formed.
 When you open an issue, please make sure you provide enough details on how to reproduce it.
 Don't use explicit lexis and be polite to other members.

+Please see [CODE OF CONDUCT](https://github.com/a3mc/Casper-Metrics/blob/master/CODE_OF_CONDUCT.md) for full details.

 ### License

 This project is licensed under [MIT license](https://github.com/a3mc/Casper-Metrics/blob/master/license.txt).